 5. Q: What is the best graphing calculator on the market?

-The most suitable graphing calculator is also one that meets your purpose, whether in school, college, or at the workplace.
-Here is a list of the most effective graphing calculator you can find in 2018:
+The best graphing calculators will meet your purpose, whether in school, college or at the workplace.
+Here is a list of the most effective graphing calculator you can find in 2019:

 Texas Instruments TI-84 Plus CE Graphing Calculator